 At Homesteaders, we survey our policy owners every two years and ask how many funeral homes they considered when they made their prearrangements.
-In our latest survey, 74% of respondents indicated they considered just one funeral home.
+In our latest survey, nearly 75% of respondents indicated they considered just one funeral home.
 This response shows why brand-building funeral marketing efforts are so important for a funeral business.
 If you aren’t the first call a potential preneed client makes, chances are good you will miss out on that business entirely.

 Social media has tremendous power to position your business as the top choice in your community.
 When you invest time in your funeral home social media strategy, you can increase your firm’s reach and capture more market share.